 Art is all about the slow accumulation over time.
 Writing a page one day doesn’t seem like much.
 Do it for 365 days and you have a big novel.

-A calendar helps you plan work.
 This is the calendar I used for my book:

 A calendar gives you concrete goals, keeps you on track, and the nice reward of crossing things off and watching the boxes fill up.